writechoiceorg/rocketlawyer/pages/upgrading_to_rocketdocument_v2.md

 > **Important Update**: We've tried to keep the API backward compatible, but the response structure for [Get Interview](get_interview_reference) has changed in v2.
 This is a necessary breaking change, so please update your integration accordingly.

-## Step 2: Update Embedded UX Script
+## Step 2: Update Embedded UX URLs and Script

 To switch to RocketDocument v2, update both the Embedded UX URL and the `<script>` tag in your integration.
 This ensures that your application loads the correct version of the RocketDocument component.